 • ACH (for US bank accounts)

-The minimum payout threshold for payment is $50 on the Infolinks blog ad network.
+The minimum payout threshold is $50 on the Infolinks blog ad network.

-• Easy to apply and get accepted : Infolinks is one of the easiest ad networks to get approved.
+• Easy to apply and get accepted Infolinks is one of the easiest advertising networks to get approved.
 There are no minimum traffic requirements and the application process is extremely simple.

-• Different ad options : You can choose from a variety of ad types, including in-frame, in-text, in-fold, and in-tag.
-Ads can also be personalized.
+• Different ad options You can choose from a variety of ad types, including in-frame, in-text, in-fold, and in-tag.
+Ads can also be customized.

-• Use with other listings : You can use Infolinks blog ads with other ads such as Google AdSense.
+• Use with other ads : you can use Infolinks blog ads with other ads such as Google AdSense.

-• Advertisers in many niches : Infolinks is a large company with access to many different industries, which means they are able to match advertisers that make sense to your content quite accurately.
+• Advertisers in many niches Infolinks is a large company that has access to many different sectors, which means it is able to match fairly accurately with advertisers who make sense for your content.

 • Lower income : Infolinks does not pay as much as some of its competitors.

-• Even lower incomes for countries other than the United States : There is a preference for traffic based in the United States, so your payment will be lower if your traffic is from other countries.
+• Even lower incomes for countries other than the United States : there is a preference for US-based traffic, so your payment will be lower if your traffic comes from other countries.

 6. Ezoic

-Ezoic is a leading blog advertising network founded in 2010 by the former CEO of the first Facebook advertising network, Dwayne Lefleur.
+Ezoic is a leading blog advertising network founded in 2010 by Dwayne LeFleur, the former CEO of Facebook, the first advertising network.
 This blog advertising network was built for publishers based on the concept that content creators could earn more revenue by offering their visitors a better experience .

-Over the past 10 years, Ezoic has tried to help publishers build better user experiences and earn more money from ads.
-To date, over 10 websites use Ezoic.
-It should be noted, however, that Ezoic does not define itself as an advertising network.
+Over the past 10 years, Ezoic has strived to help publishers develop a better user experience and generate more revenue through advertising.
+To date, over 10,000 websites use Ezoic.
+However, it's important to note that Ezoic does not define itself as an advertising network.
 Here's how they explain their blog advertising platform:

 What is Ezoic?
-Ezoic could be compared to a company like Adobe, which is a platform with multiple design and media products.
+Ezoic could be compared to a company like Adobe, which is a platform with multiple products for design and media.
 Ezoic is a platform with multiple products for publishers.
-Ezoic is often confused with the above products because many publishers consider the value they receive from Ezoic to be pure advertising revenue.
+Ezoic is often confused with the products mentioned above because many publishers consider the value they receive from Ezoic to be purely advertising revenue.

-To get started, select the “Get Started” tab from the top menu.
-You will then be taken to an account sign-up page where you can enter your website, email address and password.
+To begin, select the "Get Started" tab in the top menu.
+This will take you to an account creation page where you can enter your website, email address, and password.

-Ezoic has some requirements they recommend for bloggers considering applying:
+Ezoic has some requirements which they recommend to bloggers who are considering applying:

 • An average of 10 sessions per month